JoLiLolpro/3DSController/README.md

 For linux you need gcc.

-There is a `debug` variable in PC/source/main.c and if you set it to `true` it will display the latency of the 3ds.

 ## General Troubleshooting
 - Make sure that you are using the 3DS and PC application from the same release,
 - Make sure your 3DS has internet access (turn on the switch on the side of the 3DS so that an orange light shows) and is on the same network as your PC,
 - Make sure that the `3DSController.ini` is in the root of your 3DS's SD card (not flashcard micro SD),
 - Make sure that the `3DSController.ini` has the local IP of your computer, not your public IP,
 - Make sure your firewall isn't blocking the application,
-- Try using a different port (change the port for both the 3DS and PC's .ini file), DS
+- Try using a different port (change the port for both the 3DS and PC's .ini file).